It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Its phishing method is Permit and Approve.

-For ERC20, the drainer tries to get the wallet owner to approve or permit a transaction and then goes ahead to transfer using ERC20 tokens.
+For ERC20, the drainer tries to get the wallet owner to approve or permit a transaction and then transfers using ERC20 tokens.

 For NFT listings, users are tricked into signing these malicious listings.